Free Web space and hosting from freehomepage.com

 Movement 3 (2:53 - 6k)

 woodwind ensemble - This multimovement piece took me about 3 years to complete.
 I wrote the first and third movement in less than a week, and struggled through the second movement up until December, 2000, when it suddenly came to me one night.
+The truth is that I still don't like the middle movement as much as the other two, but at this point I figure it's best to leave it alone.
 The theme is "beautiful dissonance".
 It's within us all.

 Joshua (Yodi) (3:01 - 12k)